WesMC/starter-amazon-flask-server/README.md

 ![Starter Amazon Flask Server Logo][logo]

-A starting point for amazon server instances that have git and ansible preconfigured.
-This starter uses Docker to create flask server instances with different production and staging versions.
+A starting point for Amazon server instances that have Git and Ansible preconfigured.
+This starter uses Docker to create Flask server instances with different production and staging versions.

 ## Table of Contents
 - [Flask Server Setup](#flask-server-setup)